aksweb/TSP-using-ACO/README.md

 ### Problem Statement:
 The Dynamic Travelling Salesman Problem (DTSP) involves finding the shortest route for a salesman who must visit a set of locations (nodes), where the data associated with these locations may change over time.
 The challenge is to develop an algorithm that can efficiently optimize routes in real-time as new nodes are added or existing nodes are modified.

-## Page 2: Theory, Approach, Implementation, and Output
+## Theory, Approach, Implementation, and Output

 ### Theory: Ant Colony Optimization (ACO)
 Ant Colony Optimization is a metaheuristic inspired by the foraging behavior of ants.
 It is particularly well-suited for solving combinatorial optimization problems such as the TSP.
 In ACO, artificial ants construct solutions by iteratively selecting paths based on pheromone levels and heuristic information.
 Pheromones are then updated based on the quality of the solutions found, guiding subsequent iterations towards promising areas of the solution space.